sosiristseng/sosiristseng.github.io/docs/git/git-submodule.md

 git submodule update --init --recursive
 ```

-Alternatively, you can use GUI tools like Gitkraken.
+Alternatively, you can use GUI tools like or GitHub desktop.
+They download and initiate submodules automatically.

-Add you will see the file `.gitmodules` with information about the submodule.
-Take this website repo for instance,
+Add you will see the file `.gitmodules` with information about the submodule(s).
+For instance,

 ``` title=".gitmodules"
 [submodule "themes/DoIt"]